 I did find PROMETHEUS ravishing to the eye.
 There is a certain pleasure in seeing images handled with this kind of mastery.
 Scott utterly understands light and texture and is constantly making us see surfaces and into the shadows in a way that brings you into the world far more so than the gimmickry of the movie’s stereoscopic presentation.
 So, I was hooked for about 40 minutes.
 Even though very little happened, I remained hopeful.

-From the moment the brains trust from Weyland Corporation arrive on the rock they hope to find inhabited by the “Engineers” of the human race, nothing they do makes sense.
+From the moment the brains trust from Weyland Corporation (in the spaceship USCSS Prometheus) arrive on the rock they hope to find inhabited by the “Engineers” of the human race, nothing they do makes sense.
 Humanity’s best and brightest react to their new environment with the cool intelligence of teens arriving at Camp Crystal Lake.
 Sure, in the future we could send a team of posturing dickheads to blunder around the site of the only extraterrestrial life we have ever encountered, but seriously, the folks from television’s Time Team would have done a better job than these movie stereotypes.

 If you enjoy movement and screaming for its own sake, then there’s plenty of action here.
 The original ALIEN was THE OLD DARK HOUSE meets JAWS.
 We suspended our disbelief while the crew of the Nostromo were picked off one by one.
 I couldn’t understand the motivations or actions of the crew of the Prometheus, so I wasn’t invested in their fate.
 Jon Spaights and Damon Lindelof have written a nonsensical screenplay.
 Lindelof is known for his work on COWBOYS AND ALIENS and television’s LOST among other things.
 The writers were charged with the task of bringing in the Erich Von Däniken style “gods” into the narrative and for mine, have failed utterly in this.